outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - core operations (find, apply, identify, derive, build) with core objects (patterns, intents, definitions)
     - once those are defined, you can run queries to find matching objects
     - then you need conversion functions between formats (to an interface)
+      - a good test of conversion functions is 'can they find a docs site for alternate tools, and map/fit objects between docs to generate a key-value map to migrate between tools'
     - once you have conversion functions, you can connect problem space data to solutions
     - then youd need problem space visualization & solution metadata calculation functions to finish it
     - function to determine minimum information & other solvability metrics